 Can a Laser Cut Wood?

-However, it’s important that you consider the materials you’re laser cutting to determine the right machine to invest in.
+As always, though, it’s important to consider the materials you’re laser cutting to determine the right machine to invest in.

 Consider the type of material you want to cut, either organic (wood, packaging, etc.) or non-organic (metal, plastic, etc.).

 If you have an organic material, your best choice is a CO2 laser for smooth cuts and minimal discoloration.

 If you’re cutting a non-organic material, you want to use a fiber laser.
 They have the power to cut through very hard materials such as metals and metal alloys.

 So, again, the CO2 laser wins out when working with wood products.
 With the capability to operate at a high power and cut through thicker materials, CO2 lasers make the cutting process efficient and deliver precise results for organic materials.